SeanFromIT/anomalyv6/history/LeonardStringfield.md

 "Status Reports" on new crash-retrieval research until his death in 1994.

-On the morning of October 27th, 1973, Stringfield met in-person with [J. Allen Hynek](JAllenHynek) for possibly the first time, while staying in Dayton, OH.
-This same day, in Columbus, Hynek shared with Jennie Zeidman that he heard that after a UFO crash around 1962, bodies were taken to Holloman AFB near Alamogordo, NM.
-He claimed the Air Force told him about it, not Stringfield, though.
+On the morning of October 27th, 1973, Stringfield met in-person with [J. Allen Hynek](JAllenHynek) for possibly the first time, presumably at a hotel in Columbus.
+This same day Hynek shared with Jennie Zeidman that he heard that after a UFO crash around 1962, bodies were taken to Holloman AFB near Alamogordo, NM.
+He claimed the Air Force told him about it, not Stringfield.
 Stringfield went on to mention the 1962 Holloman crash in his 1978 MUFON talk.⁴

 Stringfield had over 50 government-connected informants.
 A rumor circulated that when retired astronaut Neil Armstrong was on the board of directors of a Cincinnati bank,